Herta Leistner: Order of merit. More reaction

 Another orchestrated media storm blew up in 1996 after Leister was awarded the German Order of Merit ("Verdienstkreuz am Bande") for "services to the perception and emancipation of lesbian women in the church and society".
 (Note: "Verdienste um die Wahrnehmung und Emanzipation lesbischer Frauen in Kirche und Gesellschaft") She was the first German to be honoured with that citation.
 The critics evidently caught the ear of President Herzog (CDU) whose office distanced itself from the citation, insisting when pressed that the award reflected not just Leistner's engagement in respect of lesbians, but the entire body of her social commitment in her work for young people and for women.
 That did not prevent one professor of theology from return his own Order of Merit as a protest against Leistner's award.

-There is perhaps no other Protestant churchwomen in Germany who has come under such sustained attack and been so distanced by senior elements within the Evangelical Church simply on account of lifestyle choices.
-It was at least in part a belated recognition that some of the more intemperate attacks on Herta Leistner were far more damaging to the church itself than to their intended target (or any other individual church member) that in 2009 The "Open Church of Württemberg" awarded Leistner the "AMOS prize" for civil courage in church and society.
+Leistner faced criticism from some members of the Evangelical Church in Germany, and senior church figures distanced themselves from her, which some commentators linked to her personal life.
+In 2009, the Open Church of Württemberg awarded Leistner the “AMOS Prize” for civil courage in church and society.